What happened to the frog prince?

 It was later in the day that all was revealed.
 As we aimlessly walked about the yard in deep thought of the events that transpired earlier in the day, Mr Smith summoned us to his office.

-By sheer coincidence and good luck, Mr Smith had observed Eddy’s tomfoolery with the frog during recess and anticipated what may follow in his class.
+By sheer coincidence and good luck, Mr Smith had observed Eddy’s earlier tomfoolery with the frog and anticipated what may follow in his class.
 When he returned to class under the pretext of requiring text books, Mr Smith, despite his theatrics, ensured that he missed Prince as the books slammed down on the table.
 He had also, using sleight of hand, grabbed the docile amphibian before his departure and released Prince in the creek later that day.

 We held a genuine respect for our teacher after the Prince affair.
 Even Eddy was later heard to say, “He’s all right for a teacher,” which, coming from him was the highest accolade he could bestow upon a teacher.